osl-pocs/fqlearn/README.md

-# Transfer mass vizsolver
+# fqlearn

-This Project aims to facilitate the teaching of mass transfer phenomena.
-Designed in python, it intends to be a library that uses graphical methods and that applies modern equations to predict the behavior of mass transfer.
+This Project aims to facilitate the teaching of unit operations and thermodynamics.
+Designed in python, it intends to be a library that uses graphical methods and that applies modern equations solve problems related.

 ## Features

-Now this repo has a module to graph an example for mcthiele solution to binary destilation
+Now this repo has a module to graph an example for McCabeThiele solution to binary destilation

 ## Example